3box/3box-dapp/README.md

 #### 3box-js
 This is a client library that allows dapps to interface with 3Box.

-#### 3box-hash-server
+#### 3box-address-server
-This is a server that keeps track of the latest 3Box Hash for an Ethereum address.
+This is a server that keeps track of the latest 3Box Address for an Ethereum address.

 ### Activity Feed